WHAT’S IN THIS REVIEW?

 - 12 Months: $3.90/mo.

 Pricing is split between three tiers, depending on the amount of time you’re willing to commit to.
 You can decide between one month ($9.90/mo.), six months ($6.50/mo.), and 12 months ($3.90/mo.) contracts, or at least that’s how it’s supposed to work in theory.
+Keep in mind that we do offer deals on Whoer VPN as they come through.

 In terms of making payment, it was more difficult than I expected.
 PayPal wasn’t an option, and they wouldn’t accept my credit card information.
 For some reason, it kept sending me to a .ru payment portal, including a Russian helpline at the bottom.